HomeBlog3 Mistakes to Avoid When Prepping Your Hunting Crossbow for Season

 Another part of your crossbow that you should check prior to shooting is your cocking mechanism.
 If you have one of our stock-mounted cocking devices, like the ACUdraw, ACUdraw PRO, or ACUdraw 50 SLED, check the cords for wear and have them replaced if necessary.
 These devices also use power springs that can wear out over time that may need to be changed.
 If you notice that your sled or hooks and handles do not automatically retract back into the cocking unit, then you will likely need to replace the retraction spring.

-Another essential part of pre-shooting maintenance is to lubricate the moving parts on your hunting crossbow that require it – like the axles, Dry-Fire-Inhibitor, trigger mechanism, and safety slide.
+Your next pre-shooting maintenance step is to lubricate the moving parts on your hunting crossbow that require it – like the axles, Dry-Fire-Inhibitor, trigger mechanism, and safety slide.
 These parts should be lubricated at least once per year to ensure proper and smooth functioning.
 Please check the General Owner’s Manual for your specific model to determine which specific areas need to be periodically lubricated with oil.
 TenPoint’s Flight Rail and Trigger Lube works great for this and will not gum-up in cold weather or collect dirt and grit like other manufacturer’s gel-based lubricants.
 Failure to lubricate these parts at least once per year will lead to excessive wear, rust formation, and improper functioning of your crossbow.

 #2 – Do not forget to apply string wax and conditioner to the string and cables prior to taking your first shot.

-#3 – Do not grab a handful of crossbow bolts and start shooting them without checking for cracks, dents, or damage, proper nock indexing, and straightness.
+#3 – Do not grab a handful of crossbow bolts and start shooting them without first checking for cracks, dents or damage from prior shooting.